 Using Insights To Cut Through The Noise

-The first part of this is to consider just how noisy the environment is for our prospects and our customers.
-They are being increasingly targeted by organisations and people just like us, so how can we successfully cut through that noise to increase our chance of getting in front of people with our products and services ?
+The first part of this is to consider just how noisy the environment is for our prospects and customers.
+They are being increasingly targeted by organisations and people just like us, so how can we successfully cut through that noise to increase our chance of getting in front of them?

-One of the things that I’ve found really useful is to create insights for our customers, and I know that the really important moments in selling occur when your customer or your prospect sees something that they haven’t seen before.
+One of the things that I’ve found really useful is to create ‘insights’ for our customers.
+These are those really important moments in selling, when your customer or your prospect sees something that they haven’t seen before.

 The 3 Types Of Insight

-There are three types of insight that we can look at.
+There are three types of insight that we can employ:

-- Credibility Insight – The first type, is what I would call a Credibility Insight, and that is things that the customer knows and they would expect you to know.
+- Credibility Insight – Credibility Insights are those things that the customer knows and would expect you to know.

-- Advisor Insight – We move up the scale a little bit and we start looking at Advisor Insight, where the customer is aware that they don’t know these things but they would expect you to know.
+- Advisor Insight – Advisor Insights are those things that the customer is aware that they don’t know, but would expect you to know.

-- Challenger Insight – The strongest form of insight is the Challenger Insight, and this is where the customer is completely unaware of something and the impact it will have on their business.
+- Challenger Insight – The most compelling type of insight are Challenger Insights, where the customer is completely unaware of something and the impact it will have on their business.
 If you can share insights that help the customer understand these things and how they can positively gain from them, you can really start to get their attention and interest.

 Creating Your Insight Lists

-I recommend that you start by doing some research on your prospect’s business and creating a list of all insights you can gain on that business and how you could help the business with your product or services.
+I recommend that you start by doing some research on your prospect’s business.
+Create a list of all the insights you can identify and how your product or services could help their business with these.

-What area of the customers business do they not understand that this strength could help ? – The third, what is it that the customer fails to fully understand about their business that leads them to under appreciate your unique sustainable capability.
+3. Identify the area of the customer’s business where this strength could help, but they do not know that this could help – Essentially, what is it that the customer fails to fully understand about their business, that leads them to under appreciate your unique sustainable capability?

-When you go through those four steps, you’ll find that you’ve got some insights that become really interesting for customers.
+When you go through those four steps, you’ll find that you’ve got some insights that become really interesting for your customer.